WordPress Delete Revisions: The Ultimate Guide

 Deleting WordPress revisions can significantly improve your database performance and speed up your site.
 Note that it is non-negotiable for you to take a backup of your entire site before performing any additions or deletions.
 Consider investing in a good backup plugin like BlogVault.

 For a straightforward, automated approach, consider using plugins that handle the process for you.
 However, if you prefer having more control, manually deleting revisions through phpMyAdmin is an option—just be sure to follow the steps carefully to avoid issues.
-Setting a revision limit in your wp-config.php file can also help prevent future database bloat.
+Limiting the revisions stored in your wp-config.php file can also help prevent future database bloat.

 Regular maintenance of your revisions is essential to ensure your content remains intact and your site stays optimized.